taocpp/PEGTL/doc/Input-Reference.md

 # Input Reference

-The reference documention for all (contiguous memory) inputs.
+The reference documentation for all (contiguous memory) inputs.
 The [stream](Stream-Parsing.md) inputs are [documented here](Stream-Parsing.md#inputs).